Kappibw/scheduling/docs/SETUP.md

 # Setup Guide

-This guide will help you set up the robot scheduling research environment with git submodules.
+This guide will help you set up the spacecraft scheduler development environment with git submodules.

 ## Prerequisites